Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Related Work

 Researchers have addressed the scarcity of fully annotated datasets challenge through various methods, including synthetic data generation \cite{Lit-P2-augmen-ijcai2023p565}, semi-supervised learning \cite{Lit-P2-semi-lee-etal-2024-superst}, transfer learning \cite{Lit-P2-tran}, and few-shot learning \cite{Lit-P2-few}, each of which has shown promising results.
 However, employing these methods individually has revealed inherent limitations, thus creating ample space for improved solutions.

-Although synthetic data methods can produce pseudo-labels, they may introduce artificial noise.
-Additionally, semi-supervised learning relies on the entire set of generated pseudo-labels, potentially leading to inefficient training by incorporating classes with limited observations, thus compromising the model's effectiveness.
-Furthermore, the main challenge of transfer learning lies in fine-tuning the base model for the downstream task, which may not effectively address the problem.
-Lastly, few-shot learning may not leverage the latent knowledge in unlabeled data.
+Although synthetic data methods can produce PLs, they may introduce artificial noise.
+Additionally, semi-supervised learning relies on the entire set of generated PLs, potentially leading to inefficient training by incorporating classes with limited observations, thus compromising the model's effectiveness.
+Furthermore, the main challenge with transfer learning in FL low-resource settings is that fine-tuning foundational models on extremely limited labelled data often leads to overfitting and poor generalisation.
+Lastly, FSL may not leverage the latent knowledge in unlabeled data and inherit the limitations posed by BERT-based models and LLMs.

-In recent years, Intermediate Learning (IL) has emerged as a promising methodology for addressing the challenges of few-label tasks.
-IL offers various approaches to tackle this issue. \citet{shnarch-etal-2022-cluster} introduced the Cluster and Tune framework, which has been recognised as state-of-the-art in the scientific community.
+Recently, Intermediate Learning (IL) has emerged as a promising methodology for addressing the challenges of FL tasks.
+IL offers various approaches to tackle this issue. \citet{shnarch-etal-2022-cluster} introduced the Cluster and Tune framework, which has been recognised as SOTA in the scientific community.
 Additionally, \citet{IDoFew} developed an optimised version of the previous architecture called IDoFew, which surpassed the results of their predecessor on the same benchmarks.
 However, their use of multiple clusters slowed down the model and incurred additional costs.

-Many of the above techniques are primarily used for high-resource languages, although some have been adapted for low-resource languages such as Arabic. \cite{alyami-al-zaidy-2022-weakly} employed a semi-supervised technique to tackle the limited labelled data issue within the context of Arabic dialects, utilizing two datasets: (1) Arabic Dialect Short Text and (2) Arabic Dialect Dictionary.
+Many of the above techniques are primarily used for HR languages, although some have been adapted for LR languages such as Arabic and its widely spoken dialects. \cite{alyami-al-zaidy-2022-weakly} employed a semi-supervised technique to tackle the limited labelled data issue within the context of Arabic dialects, utilising two datasets: (1) Arabic Dialect Short Text and (2) Arabic Dialect Dictionary.
 They obtained significant results by incorporating the AraRoBERTa model.
 Additionally, \cite{AMEUR20233898-lit-p4} demonstrated that a semi-supervised approach achieved 91\% accuracy in sarcasm detection using a limited labelled dataset.
 However, accuracy alone may not suffice as an evaluation metric, especially in cases of dataset imbalance.
-Furthermore, IL could potentially enhance the current state, particularly in low-resource languages like Arabic.
+Furthermore, IL could potentially enhance the current state, particularly in LR languages like Arabic.